philzook58/philzook58.github.io/_posts/2024-11-04-canon_search.md

 External unsummed over indices can be dealt with by representing them using some other marker, like a string or something, that is not acted upon by the permutations.

-We can embed graph canonization into this problem by making a two index "tensor" called edge.
-The expression then becomes the same thing as our graph edge set.
+We can embed graph canonization into this problem by making a two index "tensor" called `edge`.
+This embedding shows that tensor canonization is no easier than graph canonization and we should expect some search to be required.
+The tensor expression then becomes the same thing as our graph edge set.
 You may want to pet in both permutations of the edge tensor.
-`[("edge", i, j), ("edge", j, i), ("edge", k, l), ("edge", l, k)]` is the same as the graph `[(i,j), (j,i), (k,l), (l,k)]`.
+For example, `[("edge", i, j), ("edge", j, i), ("edge", k, l), ("edge", l, k)]` is the basically the same as the graph `[(i,j), (j,i), (k,l), (l,k)]`.

-We can embed this problem into labelled/colored graph canonization. `F_{i,i}F_{i,j}` can be embedded as the vertex labelled graph.
+Going the other way, we can embed tensor canonization into labelled/colored graph canonization. `F_{i,i}F_{i,j}` can be embedded as the vertex labelled graph.
+This may be useful if we want to use nauty off the shelf for tensor canonization.
+There are other encodings possible.

 ![](/assets/tensor_graph.png)

-We use numbered child vertices to distinguish with port of F things go into. `V` nodes have no intrinsic name but express equality constraint between variables names.
+We use numbered child vertices to distinguish with port of F things go into.
+This is because nauty's definition of graph doesn't have ports/orderings to the edges attached to a vertex, so we need to break that symmetry. `V` nodes have no intrinsic name but express equality constraint between variables names as graph connections.

+Sometimes these things are encoded as hypergraphs, where variables are represented by hyperedges, which are sets of more than one vertex. more or less that is the same thing.

 # Bits and Bobbles